boxboat/dockhand-secrets-operator/README.md

 The `DockhandSecret` will generate a secret of type `secretSpec.type` in the same namespace specified by `secretSpec.name`.
 Changes to a `DockhandSecret` will trigger a refresh of the `Secret` managed by that `DockhandSecret`.
 You can optionally have labels or annotations injected on the `Secret` created by the `DockhandSecret`.

-The `dockhandProfile` field allows you to specify different `DockhandProfiles`, which gives you flexibility to connect to numerous Secrets Managers from the same cluster.
+The `dockhandProfile` field allows you to specify different `DockhandSecretsProfiles`, which gives you flexibility to connect to numerous Secrets Managers from the same cluster.

 ```yaml
 ---